mAchyut/mAchyut/README.md

 ### About Me

-I'm a full-stack developer specializing in the MERN stack.
-I have a strong foundation in javaScript and am passionate about building scalable, user-friendly web applications.
+Collaborative and innovative Software Developer.
+Strong expertise in the MERN stack and proficient in React.js, JavaScript, Tailwind, and Appwrite (BaaS)—delivering high-performance, innovative solutions with a keen eye for detail and user experience..

 ### Skills